cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 ### Desired properties

 - Permissionless: An interchain account may be created by any actor without the approval of a third party (e.g. chain governance).
-Note: Individual implementations may implement their own permissioning scheme, however the protocol must not require permissioning from a trusted party to be secure.
+Note: Individual implementations may implement their own permissioning scheme, however, the protocol must not require permissioning from a trusted party to be secure.
 - Fault isolation: A controller chain must not be able to control accounts registered by other controller chains.
 For example, in the case of a fork attack on a controller chain, only the interchain accounts registered by the forked chain will be vulnerable.
 - The ordering of transactions sent to an interchain account on a host chain must be maintained.
 Transactions must be executed by an interchain account in the order in which they are sent by the controller chain.
 - An icaOwnerAccount on the controller chain can manage 1..n hostAccount(s) on the host chain.
-An hostAccount on the host chain can be managed by 1 and only 1 icaOwnerAccount on the controller chain.
+A hostAccount on the host chain can be managed by 1 and only 1 icaOwnerAccount on the controller chain.
 - The controller chain must store the account address of any owned interchain accounts registered on host chains.
 - A host chain must have the ability to limit interchain account functionality on its chain as necessary (e.g. a host chain can decide that interchain accounts registered on the host chain cannot take part in staking).
 This should be achieved with a blacklist mechanisms.
 - The controller chain must be able to set up multiple interchain account(s) on the host chain in a single transaction.